What to do in an emergency

 What to do, who to contact and how to deal with queries in case of an emergency

 What to do in the case of an accident or incident

-If there has been an accident or incident, these are the first things you need to do.
+If there's been an accident or incident, these are the first things you need to do:

 - Keep calm.
 The most important thing is that you don't panic and you think clearly.

-- Make sure, as far as you can, that the girls and young women you are taking care of, and the other volunteers with you, are safe.
+- Make sure, as far as you can, that the girls and young women you're taking care of, and the other volunteers with you, are safe.

 - Call the emergency services if appropriate.